 Research in our department spans a wide variety of disciplines essential to the growing field of information technology.
 Faculty members are organized into six research interest groups:

 - Solid State and Photonics

-In addition, the department is involved with five interdisciplinary research centers:
+In addition, the department is involved with four interdisciplinary research centers:

 - Center for Photonic Communication and Computing

 - Center for Quantum Devices